 The birth of air conditioned cars

-Chrysler later launched its Airtemp System—a smaller trunk mounted A/C unit—in the 1950’s.
-By then, the only way to operate the A/C unit was at the back seat.
+Years have passed and Chrysler launched its Airtemp System, which is a smaller trunk-mounted AC unit in the 1950s.
+By then, the only way to operate the AC unit was at the back seat.
 It allowed the users to select low, medium, and high fan speeds and was also capable of reducing humidity, dust, pollen, and tobacco smoke.

 Freon as a coolant

 Prior to 1996, car manufacturers used Freon R-12 as the refrigerant of automobile AC units.
 This was later deemed harmful to the upper atmosphere due to its chlorofluorocarbons (CFC), which depletes the ozone layer.

 With the help of the international treaty called the Montreal Protocol, this substance was phased out and replaced with the more earth-friendly R-134a refrigerant.
 Conversion kits are made available online or at your local mechanic in case your vehicle still runs an AC unit with Freon R-12.

 In the early 1960s, temperature controls were combined into 1 switch or dial for ease of operation.
 This was then integrated into the 1st automatic climate control introduced by General Motors’ Cadillac division.